keflavich/despotic/doc/sphinx/functions.rst

   in the cloud, in :math:`\mathrm{erg}\,\mathrm{s}^{-1}`.

-This is a partial list of what the ``dict`` contains; see :ref:`sec-full` for a complete listing.
+This is a partial list of what the ``dict`` contains; see :ref:`sssec-full-cloud` for a complete listing.

 Once the data been obtained, the user can do what he or she wishes with them.
 For example, to plot velocity-integrated brightness